-Phuket Airport is in the North of Phuket peninsula, which is mildly inconvenient if your hostel is in Kata, like mine was.
-Same goes if you stay in Pah Tong or Karon.
+Phuket Airport is in the North of Phuket peninsula, which is mildly inconvenient if your hostel is in Kata like mine was.
+The same goes if you stay in Pah Tong or Karon.

-Similarly, when I walked outside the Phuket Airport, I saw some signs for a 200 baht mini bus shuttle to Kata.
+Similarly, when I walked outside Phuket Airport, I saw some signs for a 200 baht minibus shuttle to Kata.
 I simply panicked and booked it for no reason.
 I had time.
 I could have shopped around.
 But no.

-The mini shuttle seats 12 people so you need to wait until it fills up before it will leave.
+The mini-shuttle seats 12 people so you need to wait until it fills up before it will leave.
 You may think they wait for all people going to the same destination but you’d be wrong.
 It’s a mix.
-A poupuri of passengers.
-As is always the case, I saw a white public transport bus to Kata after I bought my non- refundable ticket.
+A potpourri of passengers.
+As is always the case, I saw a white public transport bus to Kata after I bought my non-refundable ticket.
 After waiting about 25 minutes, I asked the driver how long until we would be in Kata.
 Confidently, he says 1 hour 20.
 I wish I shared his enthusiasm.

 Naturally, 30 min into the drive, we stopped by a travel agency to “check our tickets”.
-Meaning, we had to get out of the mini bus to give our accommodation addresses to the agents.
+Meaning, we had to get off the minibus to give our accommodation addresses to the agents.
 Then, they pressured us to book (overpriced) tours with them.
 I said nope.
-After mental traffic, a random stop to pick up a couple who were in another mini bus and over 2 and a half hours later, I arrived in Kata.
+After mental traffic, a random stop to pick up a couple who were in another minibus (don’t ask) and over 2 and a half hours later, I arrived in Kata.
 I was a tad irked.

-I stayed in Sino Hostel, which was a pass in my books.
+I stayed in Sino Hostel, which was about a 6.5 in my books.
 It was clean but I have a few staple items I love in a hostel and having a shower/toilet combo is not one of them.
-I went to flush the toilet not realising that the nob centimeters away from the toilet flusher was the shower nob thing so I got drenched by the rain shower, fully clothed.
+I went to flush the toilet not realising that the nob centimetres away from the toilet flusher was the shower nob thing so I got drenched by the rain shower, fully clothed.

-The travel agency inside the hostel was also a rip off.
+The travel agency inside the hostel was also a rip-off.
 From Kata to Phi Phi they offered 600 baht.
-When I bought my ticket, including transfer to the ferry port, it cost 400 baht I recommend the lovely lady on the street that I found.
+When I bought my ticket, including the transfer to the ferry port, it cost 400 baht.
+I recommend the lovely lady on the street that I found on the main strip.

 Kata, well Phuket in general (Pah Tong and Karon) wasn’t that great.
 I can say that with such authority because I never actually stepped foot in Pah Tong or Karon but I drove through them.
 Phuket was touristy and the beach in Kata was insanely crowded.
 If it were an ice cream flavour it would be vanilla.
 Bland and disappointing.